 "Reproducer" is OK, but it seems a bit vague.

 "Meme" and "gene" seem as though they are fighting with historical usage a little.

 The umbrella term is probably more important than any particular sub-category.

 My vote goes to "gene", from G. C. Williams, 1966.

-My vote for second place goes to "reme" - my proposed replacement for "replicator" / "reproducer" within the domain of gene/meme terminology.
+My vote for second place goes to my own term: "rep" - a proposed abbreviation for "replicator" / "reproducer" and part of the protoscience of repology.
+I've also proposed the term "reme" - which fits better within the existing domain of gene/meme terminology.